SirJonthe/xun/README.md

 XDB (XERXES Debugger) is an external tool and binary debugger that executes a binary step by step.
 The debugger has an option for a terminal-based UI where the used can see the program, stack, and register values as the program executes.

 ## Building
+`xun` requires little special treatment in the way of compiling.
+Use your C++ compiler of choice, present it with the source files and compile.
+Just ensure that the compiler is set up in such a way that search paths are relative to the file currently being compiled.

 ## Examples